xwipeoutx/hololens-workshop/hello-world/2-unity-overview.md

 #### Prefabs

-Now we have a fantastic car, let's make it reusable
+Now we have a fantastic car, let's make it reusable.
+Which will be useful, because we're going to crash them into each other.

 1. Drag the `Car` game object down to the `Project`/`Assets` area